butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 - If the have minted all of our tokens and sowing reward is 1 token, then apply the BurnTransfer
 - If the Sowing cycle is not done, use the SowTransfer, otherwise switch to ReapTransfer
 - If the Reaping cycle is not done, use the ReapTransfer, otherwise switch to SowTransfer

+This is a plain-english whitepaper, please see the source code for any other details.